This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

 - Bucket of water

-- Composted manure
+- Composted manure or garden compost

 - Mycorrhizal Fungi

-Digging the hole
+Digging the Hole

-On grafted roses you’ll find a bud union between the green stems and the roots.
-The recommendation from David Austin is to plant it 1-2 inches under the soil.
+Most roses are grafted plants, and you’ll find a bud union between the green stems and the roots.
+The recommendation from David Austin is to plant this bud union 1-2 inches under the soil.
 However, I’ve found that others recommend leaving this just above soil level in warmer climates.
 After reading this piece I think it’s clear to listen to David Austin.
 Planting the bud union under the soil in any climate will help the plant survive wind rock.
 If the bud union is out of the ground, then not only do the stems whip around, but so do the roots.
 This can cause lasting damage to the plant.

-If you’re planting your bare root rose in spring, keep an eye out for dry weather.
+If you’re planting your bare-root rose in spring, keep an eye out for dry weather.
 Water newly planted roses every two to three days during these spells.
 Watch the video below to see the full process of planting bare-root roses.
 For more rose tips, check out these ideas: